s3alfisc/fwildclusterboot/README.md

 via the
 [JuliaConnectoR](https://github.com/stefan-m-lenz/JuliaConnectoR).

 The package’s central function is `boottest()`.
-It allows the user to test univariate hypotheses using a wild cluster bootstrap at extreme
-speed: via the ‘fast’ algorithm, it is possible to run a wild cluster bootstrap with *B* = 100.000 iterations in less than a second!
+It allows to test univariate hypotheses using a wild cluster bootstrap at extreme speed: via the ‘fast’ algorithm, it is possible to run a wild cluster bootstrap with *B* = 100.000 iterations in less than a second!

 <img src="man/figures/README-unnamed-chunk-3-1.png" width="100%" />